UWPCE-PythonCert/PythonCertDevel/source/supplemental/installing/python_for_windows.rst

 When you install Git Bash, you are installing git (and a git gui) as well, thus killing two birds with one stone!

 https://git-for-windows.github.io/

+Select the download button on the page and launch downloaded executable, then follow the prompts.
+On "Choosing default editor used by Git" step it is best to select Notepad++ (which you need to have installed first) unless you are comfortable with non-graphical editors like vim.
+You can go through the rest of the prompts using default values.
+Once you are done, a terminal window should pop up - try out some commands like ``ls`` or ``git help``.

 You can use this git with the DOS box or Powershell as well.